Non-monotonic heat dissipation phenomenon in close-packed quasi-2D and 3D hotspot system: Quasi-2D nanoline heat source

 \subsection{Effects of geometric sizes and phonon scattering}

 The phonon gray model~\cite{MurthyJY05Review,zeng_disparate_2014} and the linear phonon dispersion are used.
-The detailed numerical solutions of BTE are shown in~\ref{sec:solver}.
-In this simulations, the height $H$ is fixed.
+In this simulation, the height $H$ is fixed.
+The detailed numerical solutions of BTE are shown in Appendix~\ref{sec:solver} as well as the independence test conducted in Appendix~\ref{sec:validation}.

-The thermal effects of the spatial period $P$ is investigated.
-As shown in~\cref{nanoline2DR}(b) with $\text{Kn} =0.1$, it can be observed that the heat dissipation efficiency is not monotonic when $P^*=P/H$ decreases from $8$ to $0.01$.
-When $P^* =0.1$ or $0.4$, the heat dissipation speed is the fastest.
+The thermal effects of the spatial period $P$ are investigated.
+As shown in~\cref{nanoline2DR}(b) with $\text{Kn}=1.0$, the heat dissipation efficiency is not monotonic when $P^*$ decreases from $8$ to $0.01$.
+The time decay $t_{decay}$ is also plotted in~\cref{nanoline2DR}(c).
+When $P^* =1.0$ or $0.4$, the heat dissipation speed is the fastest.
 Note that both $v_g$ and $H$ are fixed when the spatial period $P$ changes, so that the dimensionless time $t^*$ is equivalent to the actual physical time $t$.

-Next, the thermal effects of $\text{Kn} $ is investigated.
-A number of simulations are implemented with $\text{Kn} =0.1$, $1.0$ and $10.0$, respectively, as shown in~\cref{nanoline2DR}(b,c,d).
+Next, a number of simulations are carried out with various $\text{Kn}$.
 It can be found that the non-monotonic heat dissipation phenomenon still exists with different Knudsen numbers.
 The present results clearly contradict previous intuitive understanding of micro/nano scale heat transfer, namely, the more densely packed and smaller the electronics, the more difficult it is to dissipate heat~\cite{warzoha_applications_2021,moore_emerging_2014}.